rosschapman/internetross/blog.md

 - [Starting a new blog and jumping right into an article I read about dependency injection using function parameters](#starting-a-new-blog-and-jumping-right-into-an-article-i-read-about-dependency-injection-using-function-parameters)

 <hr>

+# Book quotes and commentary: *Software Theory* by Federica Frabetti
+Tags: software theory, derrida,
+4/26/2020

+In which Frederica Frabetti locates the "points of opacity" -- malfunction -- in/of software through study of the Garmisch (Germany) report -- a foundational text of software from the first Conference on Software Engineering in 1968 organized by the NATO Science Committee.

+> "...these two aspects...the necessity of calculating incalculable risks, and of attributing responsibility for them...is a point where softare engineering 'undoes itself' precisely at the moment of its constitution." -p75

+> "...software engineering performs an impossible expulsion of consititutive failure from technology, with this move establishing itself as a discipline." -p76

+> "...the system and it's development are never clearly separated" -78

+> "...they must acknowledge taht such a process is not in fact linear, but at the same time they have to avoid backward steps at all cost." -p78

+And how professionalization, as in the planning and management of software development over time -- or formalism, or "linearization"; where we literally write many things to organize time (external and internal design specs, JIRA stories, prototypes, etc...) -- relegates software to the realm of instrumentality and further destabilizes what software is; albeit by attempting to create an interiorized structure that skirts isolation.
+Thus the evergreen frustrations of the business side.

+> "...this appeal to the lineraization of time is part of the genral attempt to 'control' software -- that is, to think of softare in instrumental terms."

+> "...there are problems *out there* that software helps to solve." -p79

+> "...software is both a problem and a solution -- indeed, it emerges at the point where the distinction between the two becomes undone and it exists only as the precarious stabilization of this distinction." -p81

+Hence our continued, common problematic to characterize when commercial software development *happens*.
+Is it when you change all *var* to *let*?
+The moment your brain begins to mull over a requirement presented by your PM in sprint planning?
+The final inscription of the company's mission statement?
+During a whiteboarding design exercise?
+The moments of realization you have in the shower, during a lunch conversation.
+The presentation of an idea you copy/steal from your last job without attribution?
+The deletion of unused code?
+The moment you decide to delete the unused code?

+And further what software development *is*.
+Because it couldn't just be about formalizing the process, right?
+Because how do we account for the incalculability of costs/time between problem and solution?

+> "Thus, Dijkstra resorts to individual creativeity -- or, as Derrida would have it, 'genius' -- as an explanation for what is in excess of a procedural method and constitutes a leap beyond the programmable." -p82

+But others from the conference warn about the cult of genius.
+Interesting earlier this year I was mulling over a similar [intervention](#(#some-patriarchal-intervention-at-google-io-a-while-back)) four decades later:

+> "The 'exessive' creativity of the 'system type'  is in turn portrayed as 'bad' unexpected--something that exceeds teh management of the project and threatens it." -p84

+Replace "system type" with our modern-day *10x programmer* or *rockstar* and it's comforting to think that 50 years ago computer scientists were already weary of the danger this person posed to software development.
+It certainly seems like Frabetti is jabbing at that here.

+Software resists instrumentality, to be merely called "code"; it follows, then, that engineers resist becoming fungible resources in a complicated domain space.
+Software's  realization is a co-consititutive process of increasing understanding of the problem and the solving of the problem itself.
+I like the way this passage sums it up:

+> "How can something based on the lack of knowledge be realized successfully?
+This paradox clarifies the particular unders  tanding of time that programmers develop in their interation with software.
+Not only does one find out what the system does only by constructing it; the original ignorance of what the system does is *constitutive of* the system...Infelicity is constitutive of the possibility of felicty...One always starts albeit one does not know what will be." -p90

+Of course, the solution is never an end.
+Or have you ever built software that should not be extensible?

 # Let's talk about Orchestration vs Separation of Concerns: React/Redux Edition: Part 2
 Tags: _react, redux, xState, architecture, user-interface-control-model_
 4/26/2020